-\paragraph{\bf Outline of the paper.} In section~\ref{sec:concepts}, we discuss the concepts which motivate our proposal and technical decisions.
-We review the logical literature on the formalization of misdirection, and put emphasis on missing features in extant approaches.
+\paragraph{\bf Outline of the paper.} In Section~\ref{sec:concepts}, we discuss the concepts which motivate our proposal and technical approach.
+We review the logical literature on the formalization of misdirection, and put emphasis on missing features in extant proposals.
 Section~\ref{sec:definitions} introduces our dynamic logic of misdirection called $\dol$.
 This section also provides a sound and complete axiom system for $\dol$ over the appropriate class of models.
-In section~\ref{sec:types}, we show that a small fragment of the logic called $\tslogic$ is sufficient for our expressive purposes, since dynamic modalities only make use of four (types of) action models to capture genuine and deceptive actions, either verbal or visual.
+In Section~\ref{sec:types}, we show that a small fragment of the logic called $\tslogic$ is sufficient for our expressive purposes, since dynamic modalities only make use of four (types of) action models to capture genuine and deceptive actions, either verbal or visual.
 Section~\ref{subsec:example} illustrates the relevance of $\dol$ by modelling the dynamics of the French Drop trick.
-In section~\ref{sec:other}, we show that our setting is able to express stronger belief attitudes, epistemic notions of observations, more complex notions of misdirection, such as dissimulation, and also the sense of surprise resulting from magic misdirection.
-We also put more emphasis on some valid principles of our logic regarding the interactions between beliefs, observations and misdirection.
-We conclude in section~\ref{sec:final} with some final remarks and future lines of research.
+In Section~\ref{sec:other}, we show that our setting can express stronger belief attitudes, epistemic versions of observation, more complex notions of misdirection and also the sense of surprise resulting from magic misdirection.
+Section~\ref{sec:final} provides some final remarks and future directions of research.